ajgohogs141/teaching-seminar-summary-doc/README.md

 # teaching-seminar-summary-doc
-Running Summary Document for BUSI 61101
+Running Summary Document for BUSI 61101 with weekly reflections from class.